 The 20 stocks listed in the table below have attracted the highest total options volume during the past 10 trading days.
 Names highlighted are new to the list since the last time the study was run, and data is courtesy of Schaeffer's Senior Quantitative Analyst Rocky White.
-Three names of notable interest this afternoon are J.C.
-Penney Company, Inc. (NYSE:JCP), Yahoo!
-Inc. (NASDAQ:YHOO), and Microsoft Corporation (NASDAQ:MSFT).
+One name of notable interest today is Gilead Sciences, Inc. (NASDAQ:GILD), which has seen a mix of call selling and buying.

 Gilead Sciences, Inc. is rallying early this afternoon, up 1.7% to trade at $109.39, after earlier hitting a fresh record high of $109.50.
 Sparking the upward move was a price-target hike to $125 from $115 at UBS.